-Multiple configurations and removal
+5.2 Multiple configurations and removal

-- If teams prepare multiple bodywork configurations for use, then all configurations must comply with all specifications and must be presented for approval during Scrutineering. - Bodywork must not be removed Practice Sessions and the Trial; between TRYathlon events; or during the Trial if doing so compromises occupant safety. (i.e. Removal of the roof in hard shell vehicles.)
+- If teams prepare multiple bodywork configurations for use, then all configurations must comply with all specifications and must be presented for approval during Scrutineering. - Bodywork must not be removed Practice Sessions and the Trial; between Tryathlon events; or during the Trial if doing so compromises occupant safety. (i.e. Removal of the roof in hard shell vehicles.)

-Access for Enclosed Bodywork Vehicles
+5.3 Access for Enclosed Bodywork Vehicles

 - The rider shall be able to open and/or remove bodywork and exit the vehicle without external assistance. - Bodywork shall be capable of being easily opened and or removed from outside the vehicle independently of the rider by someone who is unfamiliar with the vehicle.
 In an emergency marshals must be able to open the vehicle without explanation. - The location of closure devices for opening body sections must be marked outside with a triangle of contrasting colour to the body and side length of at least 100 mm making it clear for anyone unfamiliar with the vehicle.
-These stickers will be provided in the sticker kit supplied at Check-In at the event. - If a hole has been cut in a window to enable access to an elastic strap then the hole must be at least 100 mm wide to allow for an adult hand to easily reach into the vehicle.
+If a hole has been cut in a window to enable access to an elastic strap then the hole must be at least 100 mm wide to allow for an adult hand to easily reach into the vehicle.

-Bodywork Clearance
+5.4 Bodywork Clearance